 You will take required classes in the traditional subjects: English, history, math, science and world languages (choose from French, Latin, Mandarin Chinese and Spanish).
 We have a wide range of electives that include architecture, constitutional law, forensic science, meteorology oceanography, and photojournalism.
 Multivariable calculus is offered as part of a joint program with Holton-Arms School.

 We also offer 17 Advanced Placement (AP) courses and 15 honors courses, and our signature Humanities course, required for every Grade 11 student, is similar to a college seminar.
 The class, taught in pairs by members of our English and history departments, considers the great intellectual achievements of world civilization and is known for its inspired debates among students and faculty.

 Many of our teacher-coach-mentors also have an opportunity to travel abroad in order to share real-world experiences with their students.
-For instance, Upper School biology teacher Ray Wright traveled to Palau to conduct his own research on marine life in the country's aquatic reefs.
+For instance, Upper School biology teacher Ray Wright traveled to Palau to conduct his own research on marine life in the country's aquatic reefs (watch the video below).